 Instead, let us assume a different structure: that the outlier eigenvalues are \emph{better conditioned} than the real eigenvalues.
 Rather than annihilating them one at a time, it may be sufficient to ``dampen'' their effect using a few fixed-point iterations, like in multigrid methods.
 Then, the Chebyshev approximation can be used to approximate the remaining purely-real but poorly-conditioned eigenvalues.
 Since GMRES is optimal, it must converge faster than this heuristic approach.

 Consider the eigenvalue enclosure $\Lambda\{K\}\subset\mathcal{I}\cup\mathcal{C}$, where $\mathcal{I}=\R\cap\mathcal{D}$ is the same real interval considered in the previous section, and

-is used to encompasses the outlier eigenvalues; an illustration is shown in Figure~\ref{fig:disk-int}.
-We view the quantity $\delta^{-1}$ as a \emph{relative} condition number of $\mathcal{C}$, due to the following result. \begin{lem} The approximation problem for $\mathcal{C}$ in (\ref{eq:S_I_def}) is bound
+is used to encompasses the outlier eigenvalues; an illustration is shown in Fig.~\ref{fig:disk-int}.
+We view the quantity $\delta^{-1}$ as a \emph{relative} condition number of $\mathcal{C}$, due to the following result. \begin{lemma} The approximation problem for $\mathcal{C}$ in (\ref{eq:S_I_def}) is bounded